by-student-2017/Phase-field/README.md

 ## Paraview
 - https://www.paraview.org/download/
 - "Paraview" can be used on Windows, so don't worry about it.
 Load the vtk file output from the calculation into "Paraview".
+- - I recommend using "ubuntu 18.04 LTS" for WSL (windows10) due to image display issues.0

 ## ParaView on ubuntu 20.04 LTS
 - move red line to origin (>1.0 >1.0 >1.0)